EdgarAllenExile/notehub/02. Projects/az-204/actual-work-notes.md

 omg we use SAS keys for something

 So INT-OME-01 is a container instance, I assume that just means it's the instance of the container.
 Then we have the respository.

+## Service Bus

+So the API drops things in to the service bus, it has a variety of queues, but we are interested in the topic.
+From the topic, we have two subscriptions.
+Somehow there is a transformation going from the subscription to the logic app that I cannot see.